gleesonb/srfcquiz/README.md

 ## Hosting

-The site is configured for GitHub Pages hosting (as indicated by the CNAME file).
+The site is configured to run on Cloudflare Pages.